Non-Needle Alternatives in Colorado Springs

-This therapy will leave noticeable marks on skin which looks like a bruise or hickey and these marks are sometimes known as “cup kisses”.
+This therapy will leave noticeable marks on the skin that looks like a bruise or hickey and these marks are sometimes known as "cup kisses".
 They may look alarming they are not painful and they will fade in 3 to 7 days.

-A branch of Traditional Chinese Medicine that encompasses stimulation of the acupuncture points using finger pressure which is the sensitive yet powerful use of human touch opposed to needles is called Acupressure.
+A branch of Traditional Chinese Medicine that encompasses stimulation of the acupuncture points using finger pressure which is the sensitive yet powerful use of human touch as opposed to needles is called Acupressure.
 This method of therapy is gentle and non-invasive.
-Acupressure is used to effectively treat a huge range of conditions which Chinese Medicine is known to treat efficiently.
-Acupressure stimulates our bodies self-healing capabilities which mean it is also effective as a preventative therapy.
-In most cases Acupressure has a less powerful effect than acupuncture which means more treatments are necessary to elicit the same results.
+Acupressure is used to effectively treat a huge range of conditions that Chinese Medicine is known to treat efficiently.
+Acupressure stimulates our body's self-healing capabilities which means it is also effective as a preventative therapy.
+In most cases, Acupressure has a less powerful effect than acupuncture which means more treatments are necessary to elicit the same results.